-The BSE-Sensex is currently trading down by around 271 points, while the NSE-Nifty is down by about 82 points.
-Stocks from the midcap and smallcap spaces are also trading weak with the BSE Midcap and BSE Small cap indices down by 1.41% and 1.52% respectively.
-The rupee is trading at 45.35 to the US dollar.
+The BSE-Sensex is currently trading lower by about 266 points, while the NSE-Nifty is trading lower by about 82 points.
+Stocks from the midcap and smallcap spaces are not in favour as well today.
+While the BSE-Midcap Index is lower by 1.7%, the BSE-Smallcap Index is trading lower by 2.4%.
+The rupee is trading at 45.13 to the US dollar.